 Welcome to „Molecular Imaging of Immunoregulation“

-Infections cause high rates of morbidity and mortality worldwide and among these pneumonia is the third most cause of death, especially for elderly and children under five years.
+As the COVID-19 pandemic has shown us, infections cause high rates of morbidity and mortality worldwide and among these pneumonia is the third most cause of death, especially for elderly and children under five years.

 Our mission is therefore to strengthen the understanding of such complex mechanisms to serve our aim for identifying new therapeutic immunomodulatory options for pneumonia and sepsis.

-To contribute to this aim, we have established a 3D infection model based on human lung tissue on which we use and develop further functional life tissue microscopic applications to visualize the interaction between pathogens and the host from cellular down to molecular levels.
+To contribute to this aim, we have established a 3D infection model based on human lung tissue and lung organoids on which we use and develop further functional life tissue microscopic applications to visualize the interaction between pathogens and the host from cellular down to molecular levels.
 These investigations are flanked by a broad spectrum of biochemical assays and molecular biological approaches on cell lines and primary human lung cells.